Hinkywan/nexplore-technical-test/README.md

     git clone https://github.com/Hinkywan/nexplore-technical-test.git
     ```

-3. Set up the environment variables for Backend project.
+2. Set up the environment variables for the Backend project.
 Create a `.env` file in the root directory and add the following variables:

     ```sh
     cd ./backend/